Stochastic scheduling: Stochastic scheduling with incomplete information

 The majority of studies on stochastic scheduling models have largely been established based on the assumption of complete information, in the sense that the probability distributions of the random variables involved, such as the processing times and the machine up/downtimes, are completely specified a priori.

 However, there are circumstances where the information is only partially available.
 Examples of scheduling with incomplete information can be found in environmental clean-up, project management, petroleum exploration, sensor scheduling in mobile robots, and cycle time modeling, among many others.

 As a result of incomplete information, there may be multiple competing distributions to model the random variables of interest.
-An effective approach is developed by Cai et al. (2009), to tackle this problem, based on Bayesian information update.
+An effective approach was developed by Cai et al. (2009), to tackle this problem, based on Bayesian information update.
 It identifies each competing distribution by a realization of a random variable, say $\Theta$.
 Initially, $\Theta$ has a prior distribution based on historical information or assumption (which may be non-informative if no historical information is available).
 Information on $\Theta$ may be updated after realizations of the random variables are observed.
 A key concern in decision making is how to utilize the updated information to refine and enhance the decisions.
 When the scheduling policy is static in the sense that it does not change over time, optimal sequences are identified to minimize the expected discounted reward and stochastically minimize the number of tardy jobs under a common exponential due date.
 When the scheduling policy is dynamic in the sense that it can make adjustments during the process based on up-to-date information, posterior Gittins index is developed to find the optimal policy that minimizes the expected discounted reward in the class of dynamic policies.